WEBELOS Rank Advancement

 - Duty to God and You will often be an at-home because faith beliefs in Scouting are determined by the family and everyone's duty is different.

-After finishing the requirements for an adventure, the den leader, rather than a parent, approves most of the adventures, unless the den leader delegates that role (and during this pandemic period, parents and other adults in the Cub Scout’s family may sign off on Webelos and Arrow of Light requirements).
+After finishing the requirements for an adventure, the den leader, rather than a parent, approves most of the adventures, unless the den leader delegates that role (den leaders are encouraged to recruit parents and other adults in the Cub Scout’s family to help with all den adventures, including supervision sign off on Webelos and Arrow of Light requirements).
 On completing each adventure completed, Scouts receive a pin to wear on the Webelos colors or on their hat.

 (P.S.: In the image below, don’t worry about that “no blue shirt” image and “tan uniform only” message.
 This is a “rolling change” and blue shirts are OK – especially if they still fit!
-Certainly through 2021 a blue shirt is perfectly fine (despite the earlier announcement), and after that, “A Scout is Kind” (and Thrifty), so if your Scout hasn’t had a growth spurt out of that blue shirt yet, it should be OK to wait a bit to buy a khaki shirt that might fit for years.)
+A blue shirt is perfectly fine because “A Scout is Kind” (and Thrifty) -- so if your Scout hasn’t had a growth spurt out of that blue shirt yet, it is OK to wait a bit to buy a khaki shirt that might fit for years.)